harrythegemini/GU-ANLY-580-FALL-2021/exams/course-policy-exam.md

 8. All of my submissions will be made by pushing code/exams/assignments to my own fork of the course repository.

-9. As per Georgetown policy, I will keep my fork of this repository *private* permenantly, and not share course content any my work with others.
+9. As per Georgetown policy, I will keep my fork of this repository permanently *private* (i.e., forever), and not share course content any my work with others.
+I understand that the course instructor has written a bot that will check this daily.